 Most research journals employ the conventional approach to peer review.
-This involves evaluation of an article by one or more among a panel of recognized experts in the field who are nominated by the editorial board of the journal.
+This involves evaluation of an article by one or more among a panel of recognized experts in the field.
+The editorial board of the journal nominates these recognized experts.
 While this method has worked quite well over the years, alternative strategies have been or are being explored.
 The basic goal is to determine whether and how improvements can be made to the traditional methods of peer review.
-Some of the new approaches are described below.
+Some of the new approaches are the following:

 Pre-submission Peer Review

 This has been an integral part of the publication process in the form of feedback obtained by the principal author from co-authors or known experts in the field.
 This process has also been formalized in certain subject areas by setting up customized pre-print repositories like arXiv.
-Recently, professional pre-submission peer review services have also been introduced which offer researchers the opportunity to improve their papers prior to submission.
+Recently, professional pre-submission peer review services are carried out.
+These offer researchers the opportunity to improve their papers prior to submission.

 Commentary Following Publication

-Readers are allowed to post their comments or thoughts about the article online along with the paper.
+Readers can post their comments or thoughts about the article online along with the paper.
 This process obviously has to be moderated to weed out unsuitable comments.
 Publishers like BioMed Central and the British Medical Journal invite post-publication comments.

 Online Peer Review

 Among others, the journal Nature has experimented with this system.
-The procedure worked in parallel with external peer review, with the manuscripts being placed on an open website, where individuals who identified themselves could comment on the paper.
-All comments were taken into account by the editorial board in reaching a decision regarding publication.
+The procedure worked in parallel with external peer review.
+The manuscripts are placed on an open website, where individuals who identified themselves could comment on the paper.
+The editorial board takes into account all of the comments, in reaching a decision regarding publication.

 Interactive review and discussions